Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_endstops.md

 ## 3.3V-compatible optical endstop

 Connect Gnd to Gnd, Vcc of the opto sensor to 3V3, and the output of the opto sensor to STP/IN.
-Opto sensors usually have active high outputs, so use S1 in the M574 command.
+Opto sensors usually have active high outputs, so in RRF 3.0 and later set the endstop type to switch (S1) in the M574 command.
+In RRF 2.x and earlier, also use S1 in the M574 command, though this sets the endstop as have active high input.

 Note: opto endstops made to the Generation 7 design are often claimed to be 3.3V-compatible, but in fact the design is marginal with a 5V supply and frequently doesn't work at all on 3.3V.
 Here are some workarounds: